 DCTA operates 11 low-floor diesel-electric articulated GTW passenger rail vehicles designed to comfortably accommodate wheelchairs, strollers, and bikes with room for 104 seated and 96 standing passengers per vehicle.
-A-train ridership continues to rebound from the pandemic, carrying roughly 225,000 passengers in FY22, up 27% increase from the 176,000 passengers carried in FY22.
+A-train ridership continues to increase carrying roughly 262,000 passengers in FY24, up 16% increase from the 225,000 passengers carried in FY23.
 Train frequency, now at 30-minutes on weekdays, is a significant contributor to enhancing the rider experience.